 - Ion Shields: Knights don’t have the benefit of the nigh invulnerability granted by void shields and instead use their combined ion shields to deflect incoming fire.
 Mechanically, this works like an armor save from 40k, with successful saves negating damage and failed saves resulting in the Knight taking a point or two of structure damage.
 The target number for the save varies depending on the number of Knights remaining in the banner and the strength of the incoming shot.
 However, unlike Titans’ void shields, ion shields don’t have a capacity which means you’ll always get a save against low strength attacks no matter how many you fail.
 On the flip side, high strength attacks such as plasma or volcano cannons will bypass this and possibly kill a Knight with a single shot!
 Another subtle difference is that Ion Shields can apply in melee combat, helping you shrug off small arms fire.

 - No firing/movement arcs: Due to their (relative) agility, Knights are regarded as having no arcs for the purposes of movement or firing.
 This gives you some incredible flexibility, letting you move or shoot in any direction.
 This is especially useful on terrain dense tables where larger engines might have trouble navigating – since Knights don’t have a forward arc, they also don’t need to turn to run around obstacles.
-Additionally, their small and relatively nimble chassis can ignore the effects of difficult terrain, letting them go more or less where they want.
+Additionally, their small and relatively nimble chassis can often ignore the effects of difficult terrain, letting them go more or less where they want.
 Finally, not having side or rear arcs means they can’t be flanked, and will always be able to shoot at a target within range and line of sight (assuming they live long enough).
 This doesn’t mean their movement is completely free-form.
 While Knights may not have a front arc and don’t have to turn, the FAQ makes clear that, when issued the charge order, they have to move directly forward and can’t change direction.
-This isn’t usually a huge deal, but a canny opponent can feed you a sacrificial model to eat a charge and cut down on the number of attacks you’ll get.
+This isn’t usually a huge deal, but a canny opponent can feed you a sacrificial model to eat a charge and cut down on the number of attacks you’ll get later in the combat phase.

 - Consistent: Unlike their larger brethren, Knights don’t have to worry about machine spirits, reactors, or the catastrophic damage table.
 This allows you to be relatively certain with what to expect out of a banner on a given turn.